Miauneiro/Oceanographic-Water-Mass-Analysis-in-Python/README.md

    streamlit run app.py
    ```

-   Open your browser to `http://localhost:8501` and upload NetCDF files via the sidebar.
+   Open your browser to `http://localhost:8501`.
+Click **"📊 Load Example Analysis"** for instant results with included sample data, or upload your own NetCDF files.

+**💡 Tip:** Select your application focus (Offshore Energy, Fisheries, Climate Services, etc.) to see business-relevant interpretations tailored to your field.

 ### Option 2: Jupyter Notebook